 - Per the National Voter Registration Act (NVRA) of 1993, providers are required to offer voter registration materials at intake (except in a crisis), renewal and anytime a change of address is reported.
-For TAY and Adult programs, voter registration services shall be provided to clients who are: - o A citizen. - Live in California - o At least 18 years of age by the date of the next election; and - Not currently on parole for a felony conviction or formally judged by a court to be mentally incompetent to vote. - For Children's programs, voter registration services shall be offered to parents/guardians of clients less than 18 years of age. - Mental Health Programs shall have Voter Registration Forms and General Instruction Forms available to clients in English, Spanish and Tagalog as required the County of San Diego Registrar of Voters.
-An attached Voter Registration Form, General and State Instructions Form and DSS 16-64 form shall be included in all intake/admission packets. - Additionally, the same level of assistance shall be provided to mental health consumers registering to vote as is provided for completing other forms for mental health services.
-When a client requests a form in a language other than those available from the County's Registrar of Voters, staff shall provide the client with the Secretary of State's toll-free number: 1-800-345- VOTE.
-Voter Registration forms in the threshold languages can be found on the Optum Website under the Forms Tab.
+For TAY and Adult programs, voter registration services shall be provided to clients who are: - o A citizen. - Live in California - o At least 18 years of age by the date of the next election; and - Not currently on parole for a felony conviction or formally judged by a court to be mentally incompetent to vote. - For Children's programs, voter registration services shall be offered to parents/guardians of clients less than 18 years of age. - Behavioral Health Programs shall have Voter Registration Forms and General Instruction Forms available to clients in Spanish, Filipino, Vietnamese, and Chineseas required the County of San Diego Registrar of Voters.
+An attached Voter Registration Form, General and State Instructions Form and DSS 16-64 form shall be included in all intake/admission packets.
+For more information of locating voting resources in other languages please visit San Diego Registrar of Voters- Language Assistance